-PAGES (Past Global Changes) supports research aimed at understanding the Earth’s past environment in order to make predictions for the future.
+PAGES (Past Global Changes) supports research which aims to understand the Earth’s past environment in order to obtain better predictions of future climate and environment, and inform strategies for sustainability.
 We encourage international and interdisciplinary collaborations and seek to promote the involvement of scientists from developing countries in the global paleo-community discourse.

 PAGES scope of interest includes the physical climate system, biogeochemical cycles, ecosystem processes, biodiversity, and human dimensions, on different time scales - Pleistocene, Holocene, last millennium and the recent past.

 Founded in 1991, PAGES is funded by the U.S. and Swiss National Science Foundations, and the National Oceanic and Atmospheric Administration (NOAA).
 PAGES is currently a core project of the International Geosphere-Biosphere Programme (IGBP), but will transition to the new global sustainability science program Future Earth in 2015 when IGBP closes down.
 PAGES also has a scientific partnership with the World Climate Research Programme (WCRP).

 It is overseen by a Scientific Steering Committee (SSC) comprised of members chosen to be representative of the major techniques, disciplines and geographic regions that contribute to paleoscience.

 Over 5,000 scientists from more than 100 countries around the world currently subscribe to PAGES.
 This growing community of scientists conducts research within the PAGES' sphere of interest.

 Our science structure defines the scientific scope of our activities and addresses the key components of the Earth system through the themes climate, environment, and humans.